It began innocently enough: I bought a motorcycle, and I wanted my dog to ride with me.

 I got a little carried away, knowing that the chalk was temporary.

-The chalkboard paint didn’t hold as well as I’d like, so I went back to paint.
+The chalkboard paint didn’t last as long as I’d like, so I went back to paint.

-By this time, I was just painting, and hardly riding.
+At this point, I was just painting, and hardly riding.

 The final design was relatively plain: gunmetal and bronze with LED light strips.
 By this stage, I had painted everything so sloppily that I was left with little choice but to embrace the cracked steampunk vibe.

 I rode it for a while like this, taking the dog on a trip to Los Angeles with my coworkers.
-Eventually, I sold the bike after deciding that motorcycling was too dangerous, not coincidentally immediately after I broke my arm riding a Boosted Board.
+Eventually, I sold the bike after deciding that motorcycling was too dangerous, having broken my arm riding a Boosted Board.